Treewalking/treewalking-site/_posts/2021-05-10-how-and-what-to-measure.md

 This article looks at the indicators that represent successful outcomes for the wider business, why they are important and how you can start measuring these indicators.

+A lot of the information used in this post is covered in more detail in [The Manual - Measurement](/the-manual/measurement).

 ## The Problem

 We measure and track so that we can make informed decisions within the delivery process.
 Having the right detail at our fingertips means we can make timely decisions to avoid unnecessary waste and effort.
 However, there are many dimensions of activity and behaviour that are important indicators to our success.

-So the problem we're really trying to solve being the ability to react early and quickly based on how we're progressing against our objectives, but also any changes in the business predictions against our targets.
+So the problem we're really trying to solve is the ability to react early and quickly based on how we're progressing against our objectives, but also any changes in the business predictions against our targets.
 Changing priority and pivoting are expensive and disruptive activities, thus having reliable data to justify these decisions is crucial.